kelu124/legacy/SignalProcessingWebServer/README.md

 * Mathieu Regnier

-### if problems with mongod ###
+### if u have some problems with mongod ###

-look if u have the rights to use the files in /data/db
+look if u have the rights to use the files in /data/db.

-then
+then :

 ```
 sudo rm mongod.lock
 ```

-and everything except  /journal
+and rm everything else except  /journal.

-u may have to type
+u may have to type :
 ```
 export lc_all=c
 ```
-Finally, type
+Finally, type :
 ```
 sudo mongod --smallfiles
 ```